A-bone1/JDDA/README.md

 # JDDA
 ## Joint Domain Alignment and Discriminative Feature Learning for Unsupervised Deep Domain Adaptation

-This repository contains code for reproducing the experiments reported in the [paper](https://arxiv.org/abs/1808.09347) Joint Domain Alignment and Discriminative Feature Learning for Unsupervised Deep Domain Adaptation.
+This repository contains code for reproducing the experiments reported in the [paper](https://arxiv.org/abs/1808.09347) **Joint Domain Alignment and Discriminative Feature Learning for Unsupervised Deep Domain Adaptation**.
 In the source code, the JDDA_C is denoted by 'center_loss' in Digital_JDDA_C and the  JDDA_C is denoted by 'Manifold' in Digital_JDDA_I.

 ## train JDDA
 This code requires Python 2 and implemented in Tensorflow 1.9.
 You can download all the datasets used in our paper from [here](https://pan.baidu.com/s/1IMUVnpM8Ve6XX37rtv2zJQ) and place them in the specified directory.